All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact email@example.com.

 Associate of Applied Science Degree

 The Industrial Technician Associate of Applied Science degree program prepares graduates for technician jobs in industry related fields.
 Program graduates have general skills in industrial safety, electrical troubleshooting, hydraulic and pneumatic system operation, and mechanical system repair.
 They also have specialized skills in programmable logic controls, digital electronics, automatic process controls, metals technology, and industrial robots.
-These specialized skills are built on a strong educational foundation in math, writing, communications, and computing.
+These specialized skills are built on a strong educational foundation in math, writing, and communications.

 Graduates are prepared to: